MahmoudSerag/Movies-genres/README.md

 # Movies-genres
-This project talking about how can you make a simple CRUD operations & MongoDB
+This project is about how can you make a simple CRUD operations & MongoDB